b-man/xcode-tools/README.md

 * How does this tool work?
 --------------------------

-  When you select a Develoepr folder, it's absolute path will be written to a configuration file called ~/.xcdev.dat for other utilities to use.
+  When you select a Developer folder, it's absolute path will be written to a configuration file called ~/.xcdev.dat for other utilities to use.
   NOTE: It is not recommended that you modify this file directly!

 * How do I use this tool?